Pppp1116/content-license-policy/README.md

 If you want to:

-- Use the Content commercially;
+- Use the Content commercially (including any monetized educational content relying on the Content);
 - Include it in paid memberships, Patreon tiers, or subscription models;
-- Publish large translations, full mirrors, or major derivative guides;
+- Publish large mirrors or major derivative guides in a way that is commercially monetized; or
 - Use the Content in any AI-related way;

-you must obtain **written permission** from the Owner **before** publishing or deploying.
+you must obtain **Written Permission** from the Owner **before** publishing or deploying.

 To request permission, contact the Owner through: